Skip to main content

 Interpretation

-• In critically ill patients with COVID-19 receiving MV or ECMO, treatment with BAR and SOC (including corticosteroids) may decrease mortality.
+• In critically ill patients with COVID-19 who were receiving MV or ECMO, treatment with BAR decreased mortality.

 ACTT-2: Double-Blind, Placebo-Controlled, Randomized Trial of Baricitinib Plus Remdesivir in Hospitalized Adults With COVID-19 in 8 Countries in Europe, North America, and Asia4